The Technocrat Priest

 Reassuringly, the technology in the Cooper Union auditorium was occasionally uncooperative.
 The most charming glitch resulted in Philip Beesley sitting on the edge of the stage with his laptop facing the audience (which he beckoned to the front rows) to supplement his talk.
 His command performance needed no illustrations, though the intimacy was appreciated and welcome comic relief.

 It raises the issue of faith in data and and faith in general (is data truth? whose data? and what truth?).
-And it suggests that transcending data is a necessary part of action, creation and invention.
+And it suggests that transcending data is a necessary part of action, creation and invention, perhaps even elevating the creator to the level of The Creator.
 While it conjures an image of considerable humor, it also reminds me that for millennia the Technocrat Priest presided over the greatest creations of human consciousness in the form of buildings, art, music and literature.

 And so we even have a Technocratic Priest preaching absolution through data!